twistedfall/opencv-rust/README.md

 Path specified by `PKG_CONFIG_PATH` must contain `opencv.pc` or `opencv4.pc` (for OpenCV 4.x).
 Path specified by `LD_LIBRARY_PATH` must contain `libopencv_*.so` files.

+### Environment variables

+* `OPENCV_HEADER_DIR`
   During crate build it uses opencv headers supplied inside the crate for binding generation.
   If you want to use your own (system) headers supply `OPENCV_HEADER_DIR` environment variable.
   The directory in that environment variable should contain `opencv2` dir, e.g. `/usr/include` for OpenCV-3.4.x or `/usr/include/opencv4` for OpenCV-4.x.
 Please be sure to match the supplied header version with the crate version features (opencv-34, opencv-41, etc.).

+* `OPENCV_PKGCONFIG_NAME`
   In some cases you might want to override the pkgconfig package name, you can use `OPENCV_PKGCONFIG_NAME` environment variable for that.
 If you set it pkgconfig will expect to find the file with that name and `.pc` extension in the package directory.

+* `OPENCV_PYTHON3_BIN`
+  During the build crate uses Python 3 to run header parsing and generation.
+The binary is usually autodiscovered, but you can use `OPENCV_PYTHON3_BIN` to specify the full path to the binary to invoke.
+E.g. "/usr/bin/python3" or "C:\Python37\python.exe"

 ### Compiling OpenCV